Geontech/Code_Blocks/README.md

 Code_Blocks
 ===========

-> **Note:** These code blocks were devloped in REDHAWK 1.9 and 1.10.
-Updated blocks and videos are being prepared for REDHAWK 2.0.
+The code blocks for Property Kinds and Waveform Usage have been updated to reflect REDHAWK 2.0.
+To access the 1.9 versions, revert to commit `fa836cb`.
+There are no plans to update the simple_tcp or devices and ports tutorials at this time.

 Code blocks related to our [YouTube tutorial sessions](http://www.youtube.com/user/GeonTechnologies/)